.

 The price of Cooper Discoverer ATR vary: I was quoted between $250-330.

-The retailer wasn't chosen wasn't the cheapest but the nicest to us.
+The retailer chosen wasn't the cheapest but the nicest to us.

 Issues and summary

-The ATR is a better tire than the AT20 without any significant downsides.
+The Cooper ATR is overall a better tire than the AT20 without any significant downsides.

-Admittedly you wouldn't choose these tyres if you're driving mainly on sealed roads but the extra grip does come in handy.
+These tyres are suitable for all types of roads despite the off-road style thread.
 Whether another tyre like the much promoted Bridgestone is better I don't know.
 Maybe at the next tyre change.

 After 10,000kms the tyres are holding up well.
 I've noticed very little wear.
 The extra road noise is not noticed around town and on freeways its still more than acceptable.